ryuusama09/encache/README.md

 #### A lightweight , Inmemory Async Cache for your Nodejs Server. <br/>
 1. Quick replacement for inmemory caches like memcache or redis
 2. No need to setup a cache server
-3. 2 lines of code required to setup the cache
+3. Just 2 lines of code required to setup the cache

 ## Documentation
 ###